Where to find primed tongue and groove planks to plank a kitchen ceiling.

-Since we installed tongue and groove planks on the kitchen ceiling during our remodel and in our RV renovation, I have been getting so many comments and emails asking about the source for the planks, so I thought I would update the post a bit and share the info on where we got ours.
+Since we installed the pre-primed tongue and groove planks on the kitchen ceiling during our remodel and in our RV renovation, I have been getting so many comments and emails asking about the source for the planks, so I thought I would update the post a bit and share the info on where we got ours.